zodiac-robotics/AgRoBot/README.md

 ## Agrobo

+With the global population expected to reach a 9 billion by 2050, agricultural production must double to meet the demand.The farmers are under pressure to feed more people.
+With youth turning away from this profession, there is also less labour available to drive the vision forward.
+Here comes the use of agricultural robot.

-A multi-purpose rover used to assist farmers in tasks such as sapling/seed plantation, Area mapping, Soil analysis and crop maintenance.
+Agrobo is a multi-purpose semi-autonomus rover to assist the farmers in tasks like sapling/seed plantation, area mapping, soil analysis and crop maintenance.

 ![](agrobo.jpg)